MicrosoftDocs/nav-content/dynamics-nav-app/year-close-account-periods.md

 ---
-title: Close Accounting Periods for a Fiscal Year | Microsoft Docs
+title: Close Accounting Periods for a Fiscal Year
 description: Describes how to close the accounting periods that make up the fiscal year.
 services: project-madeira
 documentationcenter: ''